 The quantitative data further supports and expand the qualitative findings.
 Here, it was still based on the Urban vs. Rural Perspectives on Feminism.
 The results revealed that 68% of urban participants view feminism as a transformative force toward gender equality.
 This was corroborated by the qualitative responses from urban participants, who predominantly identified feminism with equality and social change.
 Table 2 below illustrates the distribution of responses based on urban and rural location.

-Table 2: Perceptions of Feminism in Urban vs. Rural Areas
+Table 2.
+Perceptions of Feminism in Urban vs. Rural Areas